Call/text: (800) 372-0148

 These devices are quite effective at allowing your pet a modicum of movement while keeping them in a place where they belong.
 The first time you use one on your pet, make it a short trip for about 30 minutes.

 Don’t expect your pet to have the bladder strength of an adult human.
-Traveling with your ESA is akin to traveling with young children in the car.
+Traveling with your ESA or service animals is akin to traveling with young children in the car.

-And be sure to have collars with ID tags/licenses and dog vests on each of your traveling pets.
+Be sure to have collars with ID tags/licenses and emotional support dog vest on each of your traveling pets.
 More than one dog has been known to suddenly take off to explore a new neighborhood, leaving its owner standing there with a broken leash.
 Or, it is better if you use a dog travel crate to control and manage your canine friend.

 On longer trips, you may stop to enjoy the tourist sights, dine at a restaurant, or go shopping.
 At those times, leaving your pet unattended in your vehicle is not an option.